clarkdave/clarkdave.net/source/posts/2014/2014-12-16-how-to-use-webpack-with-rails.md

 - manage all your front-end JS (& their dependencies) using NPM or Bower
 - automatically preprocess CoffeeScript, ES6, etc
 - output source maps for absolutely everything, with minimal effort
-- help you separate the JS for different pages into different files, but with 'common' modules shared across all pages
+- help you separate the JS for different pages into different files, with 'common' modules automatically shared across all pages
 - split off large modules into separate files which are only downloaded on demand (via `require.ensure`)

 If that sounds good to you, read on to see how to use all this with either an existing Rails app or a brand new one.
+By the way, although this is Rails specific, some of what's here might be of benefit when combining webpack with any Rails-like framework.

 <!-- more -->